 3M does not say how much of the chemical was released or when it occurred, but the company has underreported discharges of chemicals into the Tennessee River in the past.

 Sadly, it’s often much cheaper for giant corporations that manufacture and use chemicals to release potentially toxic substances into the environment and pay the penalties than it is to dispose of the chemicals and industrial waste properly.
 If the government doesn’t take meaningful action to stop the pollution, concerned citizens and organizations can hold the offenders accountable in court.

 That’s what Tennessee Riverkeeper, an environmental watchdog group, is doing with 3M.

 Tennessee Riverkeeper founder David Whiteside told WHNT that “this breakthrough gives Tennessee Riverkeeper new evidence not to trust 3M and their proper disposal of chemicals.”
 His non-profit environmental organization filed a lawsuit against 3M in 2016 over water contamination concerns.

 “Tennessee Riverkeeper is rightfully concerned that 3M has not been following the Toxic Substance Act,” Mr. Whiteside told WHNT.
 “We want to know what else they may be dumping into our river.
 This is horrifying.”

-In April, 3M reached a $35 million settlement with the West Morgan East Lawrence Water and Sewer Authority over chemical pollution in the Tennessee River.
-The settlement money will be used to build a water filtration system that is able to remove per- and poly-fluoroalkyl substances (PFAS) from the water.
+On April, 3M reached a $35 million settlement with the West Morgan East Lawrence Water and Sewer Authority over chemical pollution in the Tennessee River.
+The settlement money will be used to build a water filtration system that can remove per- and poly-fluoroalkyl substances (PFAS) from the water.